will-rowe/groot/docs/using-groot.md

 Multiple FASTQ files can be specified as input, however all are treated as the same sample and paired-end info isn't used.
 To specify multiple files, make sure they are comma separated (`-f fileA.fq,fileB.fq`) or use gunzip/cat with a wildcard (gunzip -c \*.fq.gz | groot...).

+Some more flags that can be used:

+- `--noAlign`: if set, no exact alignment will be performed (graphs will still be weighted using approximate read mappings)

 ### report

 The `report` subcommand is used to processes graph traversals and generate a resistome profile for a sample.
 Here is an example: